So today we are going to venture into something a bit different with a brief history of landscape photography.

 Carleton Watkins is a true pioneer of landscape photography.
 He is an American photographer who is best known for his amazing photographs of the Yosemite Valley.
 To capture the extraordinary detail of the breathtaking landscape, Watkins famously packed up his mammoth-plate camera, which used 18X22 inch glass plates, tripods, and tents on mules and trekked through the Valley, returning with 30 mammoth-plate negatives that went on to kick off the National Park movement in the US.

-His images of Yosemite were among the first images to be seen of the Yosemite Valley in the Eastern US, caused a stir in the US Congress and these amazing images were, as such, fundamental in ensuring that Yosemite was preserved as a National Park.
+Watkins was also hired by the California State Geological Survey as their official photographer where his team made a large number of photographs that held information about California.
+The images of Yosemite produced by Watkins were among the first images to be seen of the Yosemite Valley in the Eastern US, caused a stir in the US Congress and these amazing images were, as such, fundamental in convincing the congress and ensuring that Yosemite was preserved as a National Park.

 Ansel Adams (1902 – 1984)